Josiah Bartlett: Death and legacy

 Bartlett retired to his home in Kingston and died there on May 19, 1795.
 The cause of death was paralysis.
 He is buried next to his wife Mary in the Plains Cemetery, behind the First Universalist Church in Kingston.
 Seven-inch medallions located at Bartlett and his wife's graves were awarded by the Daughters of the American Revolution and the Sons of the American Revolution.

 A bronze statue of Bartlett stands in the town square of Amesbury, Massachusetts.
 His portrait hangs in the State House in Concord, New Hampshire, drawn from an original by John Trumbull.
 Bartlett, New Hampshire, is named in his honor, along with the Josiah Bartlett Elementary School.
 Bartlett is featured on a New Hampshire historical marker (number 46) along New Hampshire Route 111 in Kingston.
 The Bartlett School in Amesbury, which operated from 1870 until 1968, operates since then as the Bartlett Museum, Inc., a nonprofit museum.

-The poem One of the Signers was written by John Greenleaf Whittier to honor Bartlett.
+The 1888 poem "One of the Signers" was written by John Greenleaf Whittier to honor Bartlett.

-The main character in the NBC drama series The West Wing, President Josiah Bartlet, is a fictional character depicted as a descendant of the Declaration of Independence signatory.
+The main character in the 1999 to 2006 NBC drama series The West Wing, President Josiah Bartlet, is a fictional character depicted as a descendant of the Declaration of Independence signatory.